gemc/clas12Tags/geometry_source/targets/README.md

 * [vertex] corresponds to Liquid (liq), Solid (sol) or Reference foil (ref).

 * [magnetic-field] corresponds to Inbending (In), Outbending (Out), or Zero field (Zero).

+* Gcards for target testing located in clas12Tags have [vertex] and [magnetic-field] removed from the name.

 ### Notes
 RGE gcards could be updated later depending on the GEMC updates and releases.
 Please verify them before using.